LapTQ/hello-cpp/summaries/behind-the-scene.md

 * `argc`: the number of arguments passed to the program, always be at least 1.
 * `argv`: C-style array of char pointers (the length of this array is `argc`), each of which points to a C-style string.
 * To use a command line argument as a number, you must convert it from a string to a number.
-(See syntax-and-snippnet)
+(See syntax-and-snippnet).

 ## Ellipsis